mostlybadfly/jekyllsite/_posts/2014-10-21-fields-for.md

 comments: true
 ---

   So I'm currently working on a recipe app and I'm starting to work on a simple form so that I can get a working idea of how user input might look.
 I also wanted to see how this input gets interpreted and saved to the model.
 Using a Rails form helper, I built a form for various fields of a recipe including :title, :author, and :cuisine.
 A simple text_area to input these worked just fine, but then I came across an issue:  what to do about :ingredients.
 The problem I was facing is that I want to give the option of selecting 3 different fields to complete the input for :ingredients which is set up in my model as text.
 After researching the Rails API, I found another helper called 'fields_for'.
-This creates a set of fields tied to a single parameter, this is what it would look like within my form:
+This creates a set of fields tied to a single parameter.
+This is what it would look like within my form:

 {% highlight erb %}
 <%= form_for :recipe, url: recipes_path do |f| %>